dafny-lang/dafny/docs/_includes/Modules.md

 {% include Example-ExportSet2.dfy %}
 ```

-The following list shows the difference between _provides_ and _reveals_ for each kind of declaration.
+The following list presents the difference between _provides_ and _reveals_ for each kind of declaration.

 * const: type always known, but value not known when only provided
 * function, predicate: signature always known, but body not known when not revealed